Capt-Dr-Dahlia/digital-writing-folio/exercises.md

 - More interactive, and able to include other forms of media such as music and motion/film.
 The automated animated elements create a sense of momentum and change that involve the reader.

+### Create a constraint (a restriction on your writing such as not using the letter "e" or a set number of syllables)

+Each line must adhere to a predetermined and randomised amount of syllables.

+### Create a process (a process for creating writing such as picking the third word of each page of a book)

+Every third noun is replaced by an option in the thesaurus for that word.